Benjamindodgson/MyMovies/README.md

 You can use the above **API Key** and **Read Access Token** to authenticate your requests.

 ## Expectations
+- **Simulator Video**: Record a simulator video demonstrating the functionality of the app and attach it to the final PR.
 - **Clean Code**: Write clean, readable code that follows best practices.
 - **Decision Making**: Document your architectural decisions and why you chose certain approaches.
 - **SwiftUI Expertise**: Leverage SwiftUI for a modern, declarative approach to UI design.